mlerum/ClinicFinder/README.md

 #### Features
 *Current*
-- [x] Create account with name and password
+- [x] Create an account with name and password
 - [x] Log in with name and password
 - [x] View marker with name, address, and phone number of each remaining abortion clinic in US
 - [x] Access advocacy, education, research, policy and legal resources